 Adenomyosis occurs when the uterine lining, for unknown reasons, grows into the uterine wall.
 That causes the uterus to enlarge and thicken.

 In addition to prolonged, heavy bleeding, this common condition can cause the uterus to grow two to three times its normal size.

 Although rare, cancerous tumors of the uterus and cervix can lead to heavy menstrual bleeding.

 In order to grow and thicken properly, the uterine lining relies on a balance of estrogen and progesterone.
-If there is too much or too little of one or the other, you could have heavy menstrual bleeding.
+If there’s too much or too little of one or the other, you could have heavy menstrual bleeding.

 Some things that can cause a hormonal imbalance are:

-As many as half of all pregnancies end in miscarriage, with many of these pregnancy losses occurring before a woman even knows she’s pregnant.
+According to the March of Dimes, as many as half of all pregnancies end in miscarriage.
+Many of these pregnancy losses occur before a woman even knows she’s pregnant.

 When an early pregnancy is lost, it can lead to heavy bleeding, cramping, and clotting.